 The fundamental concept, not totally new yet always interesting, is that in the Anthropocene period we are living in – dominated by human actions that cause the major landscape, structural and climatic changes on our planet – architecture can be a means by which to establish a fruitful relationship between human activities and nature, aimed to create a symbiotic environment instead than an anthropocentric one.

 Conceived as an occasion to explore the relationship between nature and built environment, Another Generosity invites the public to participate actively in the Nordic Counties Pavilion’s program of debates and seminars, but also in a more playful and “sensory” way through an interactive installation of great visual impact, composed of large translucent, milky “cells” scattered throughout the pavilion.

-The cells, inflatable bubbles which contain air and water – the key elements on which our planet’s life is based –, react to external stimuli and atmospheric changes, and “mediate” between humans and natural realm; this way suggesting a new paradigm in which architecture is not a “machine” any more but has evolved into a sensitive organism.
+The cells, inflatable bubbles which contain air and water – the key elements on which our planet’s life is based –, react to external stimuli and atmospheric changes, and “mediate” between humans and the natural realm; this way suggesting a new paradigm in which architecture is not a “machine” anymore but has evolved into a sensitive organism.

 “Another Generosity” – Nordic Pavilion at the 2018 Venice Architecture Biennale, installation views; photos © Inexhibit, May 2018